-If we talk about programmers and software engineers, there is an agreement in the industry that there are at least three different disciplines or sub specialisations.
+If we talk about programmers and software engineers, there is an agreement in the industry that there is at least three different disciplines.
 People working more on the gameplay side of the game, others working on tools and pipelines, and then we can also find people working on rendering and DSP technology, for instance.
-All are required to make a great game, but the need of specialists for each area would most of the times depend on the budget, scope, and even the company culture.
-You can also find people in the industry that can do a bit of everything, or that have broad knowledge across specialisations.
+All are required to make a great game, but the need of specialists for each are would most of the times depend on the budget, scope, and even the company culture.
+You can also find people in the industry that can do a bit of everything, or that have broad knowledge across specializations.